Evo-F/arania-world/groups/guilds/librarians_guild.md

 Itinerant Scholars are still expected to protect The Grand Library using their skills in combat, and can be summoned back to the library in the event of attack.
 Otherwise, they serve at the pleasure of their assigned house or town, though they can be recalled by the Guildmaster.

 # Trivia
-- The Librarians' Guild has only ever been mobilized to protect The Grand Library four times in its history, one of which was during the [[Nightfall]].
+- The Librarians' Guild has only ever been mobilized to protect The Grand Library four times in its history, one of which was during the [[nightfall|Nightfall]].
 - When the library was sacked during the Nightfall, all members of the guild at that time were executed - for the duration of the Nightfall, the guild was effectively extinct.
 - The Librarians' Guild does not give any guest of the library any special treatment; in fact, they are expressly forbidden from demonstrating any positive or negative favor towards an individual or a group.
 In this way, they are bound to always be impartial scholarly guides.